Questioning the Story:

 Police caught up to Anissa and Morgan near an interstate on-ramp.
 They told officers that they were on their way to find Slender Man's mansion to live there with him.
 They explained that they believed Slender Man was real, and that committing the murder was the only way to get in his good graces.
 Peyton spent six days in the hospital and it took weeks before she could breathe without struggling.
 By the start of the new school year, she had recovered physically.
 In 2017, Both Anissa and Morgan plead guilty.
 Both were ultimately found to be not guilty by reason of mental disease or defect and have been sentenced to confinement in a psychiatric institution for at least three years, followed by communal supervision for several decades.
 The attempted murder case was chronicled in the 2016 HBO documentary Beware the Slenderman. -ABC News

 How did Slender Man's creator respond to the news of the stabbing?In a statement released to the media, Eric Knudsen responded by saying, "I am deeply saddened by the tragedy in Wisconsin and my heart goes out to the families of those affected by this terrible act." -NBC News

 Eric Knudsen's real identity remains largely unknown.
 While researching the Slender Man legend, we learned that he was living in Nagasaki, Japan at the time he created Slender Man.
 Believed to be from the Chicago area, he got married in 2011.
 As of 2014, he was living in Florida with his wife and toddler.
 You can browse some of his artwork on his DeviantArt account and Instagram where he posts under the alias "Victor Surge." -Heavy.com

-Watch videos that helped to popularize the Slender Man legend and build on the mythos.
+Watch an interview with the creator of the legend.
+Then check out the YouTube video series that helped to popularize the Slender Man legend and build on the mythos.
 Also, check out the movie trailer for the 2018 film that features fictional Slender Man murders.